 - What defines you?

-- What are you living for and how does that mission shape your day, week, month, and year?
+- How does your mission shape your day, week, month, and year?

-To build any type of ministry, work, church, business, or life you have to define the scope as well as the priorities within the scope.
-My scope of global Gospel expansion is large, which means my priorities and methods within that scope must be clear.
-Those priorities and methods, simply stated, are twofold:
+To build any life you have to define the scope as well as the priorities within the scope.
+My scope of global gospel expansion is vast, which means my priorities within that scope must be clear.
+Those priorities and methods are twofold:

 Technology and leaders are my top priorities for accomplishing the mission.
-Because there is an echo of omnipresence in technology, meaning I can reach around the world a thousand times a day from my office, I am able to envision and equip leaders in our global Gospel strategies.
+Because there is an echo of omnipresence in technology, I can go around the world a thousand times a day–from my office.
+And I can envision and equip leaders globally regarding gospel strategies.

-The wise pastor or ministry leader not only understands constituent expectations, but he/she figures out a way to envision their people, while providing them with the care they need.
-The rest of this article lays out how I do this by giving my attention to a few, while caring for the multitude.
+The wise leader not only understands constituent expectations, but he figures out a way to envision their people while providing them with the care they need.
+The rest of this article lays out how I do this by giving my undivided attention to the few so we can care for the multitude.

-The first infographic gives you a glance at our global Gospel initiatives.
-You can see the echo of omnipresence through the redemptive use of technology, which releases us to accomplish a lot through minimization.
-The echo of omnipresence concept has allowed us to go into every country in the world the past two years.
+The first infographic gives you a glance at our global gospel initiatives.
+You can see the echo of omnipresence through the redemptive use of technology, which releases us to accomplish many things through a few strategies.
+The “echo of omnipresence concept” allows us to go into every country in the world each year.

-Potentially millions of people are able to receive my care, though only a few of them will receive my undivided attention.
+Potentially millions of people can receive our care, though only a few of them will receive our undivided attention.
 Our ministry model allows us to live comfortably in that tension.
-The second infographic brings more clarity to the practical differences between attention versus care.
+The second infographic brings clarity to the practical differences between attention and care.

 Students, Members, Visitors

-Technology gives us the theoretical possibility to take the Gospel to any human on earth.
-If a person has access to the Internet, then they can either receive (1) customizable attention or (2) indirect care from me.
-They choose how they want to enter into a relationship with our organization.
+Technology gives us the “theoretical possibility” to take the gospel to any human on earth.
+If a person has access to the Internet, they can receive customizable attention or secondary care from us.
+They are the ones who choose how they want to enter into a relationship with our organization.

-The people who receive my undivided attention are those who want to be trained through our Distance Education course.
-It is a self-paced, all on the Internet, well-developed training program that covers theology, psychology, and the competent and practical application of the two into real life situations.
+The people who receive our undivided attention are those who want training through our Mastermind course.
+It is a well-developed, self-paced, all Internet training program that covers theology, psychology, and the competent and practical application of the two into real-life situations.

-A recent graduate said this about her training:
+A graduate of our program said this about her training:

-I have been [on the Member Site] for a year and a half, and finished the DE Program last month.
+I have been (on the Member Site) for a year and a half and finished the Mastermind Program last month.
 It was one of the hardest things I have ever done, but undoubtedly also one of the best instruments in God’s hands for my sanctification I have ever experienced.

-Our first graduate of the program was Mark Grant, who now counsels and writes for us.
-He devoted nearly two years of his life to be trained by me so he could replicate our Gospel-centered, discipleship world view into the lives of others.
-Brandi and Mark are examples of my two-point missional focus of taking the Gospel to every person and to live 25 years after I die.
+Our first graduate of the program is Mark Grant, who now counsels and writes for us.
+He devoted nearly two years of his life to be trained by me so he could replicate our gospel-centered, discipleship worldview into the lives of others.
+Brandi and Mark are examples of my “two-point missional focus” to take the gospel to every person on the planet and to live 25 years after I die.

-There are others, who come to our cyber training center in the sky, not asking for that kind of intentional, one-to-one personal development.
-They are either looking for personal help or they are in a helping profession and they are looking for guidance regarding those within their sphere of care.
+There are others, who come to our cyber training center, not asking for that kind of intentional, one-to-one personal development.
+They are looking for help, or they are in a helping profession, looking for guidance regarding those within their care.

-- I produce content in a buffet—all you can eat—manner.
-They can participate in unlimited grazing through our content.
+- I produce content in a buffet—all you can eat— way.
+And they can participate in extensive grazing of our resources.

 - We are a community of like-minded disciple-makers, who spur one another on to love and good deeds (Hebrews 10:24-25).

-There are millions of words, graphics, webinars, and other training content on our site that would take years for a person to properly and practically apply to their lives.
-Plus, there is the added benefit of communal guidance, so no person has to be alone in our cyber training center.
+There are millions of words through articles, podcasts, ebooks, books, graphics, videos, and webinars that would take years for a person to accurately and practically apply to their lives.
+And there is the added benefit of communal guidance, so no person has to be alone in our cyber training center.

-- My Members receive my care and some of my attention.
+- Members receive my care and some of my attention.

-He gave His most valuable time to His twelve disciples, which would be the equivalent to my DE Students.
-Then He engaged people like Nicodemus, Mary, Martha, and a few others, which would be the equivalent to my Members.
+This last group would be in Jesus’ day the multitudes.
+He gave His most valuable time to His twelve disciples, which would be the equivalent to my Mastermind students.
+Then He engaged people like Nicodemus, Mary, Martha, and a few others, who would be equivalent to our Members.
+And He provided care–through His disciples–for the multitudes.

-He also provided content for the multitudes.
-Jesus would engage any person to the degree that person wanted to be engaged.
-(Read Mark 10:17-27 or John 2:18-3:7) He committed to people in proportion to their commitment to Him.
-The squeaky wheel did not necessarily get the grease, though He would give them a grease gun if they wanted it.
+Though He would engage any person to the degree that the person wanted engagement (Read Mark 10:17-27 or John 2:18-3:7), He committed to folks in proportion to their commitment to Him.
+The squeaky wheel did not get the grease, though He would give them a grease gun if they wanted it.

-If they showed commitment, then He would teach them how to use the grease gun so they could go out and teach others how to grease wheels.
-If your ministry model is set up any other way then several things could possibly happen to you.
-For example,
+If they showed commitment, He would teach them how to use the grease gun so they could go out and teach others how to grease squeaky wheels.
+If you do not set up your ministry model the way He did, several things could happen to you.

-- You could become overworked and tempted to quit the ministry.
+- You could become overworked and tempted to quit.

 - You could become bitter, critical, and cynical.